-A full API integration allows a merchant to create new profiles and query, modify profiles, and store multiple cards per account using four different operation types.
+A full API integration allows a merchant to create new profiles and query, modify profiles, and store multiple cards per account using three different operation types.

 operationType=N -- Create a New profile tied to one individual, assigning and validating a single credit card.
 Additionally, billing, language and custom reference information, a customer code, account number group, and velocity limits can be input at that time.

 operationType=M -- Modify billing information, language, and custom reference fields; change an existing card; process a validation against that updated card; and assign different groups, velocity limits and account numbers.

 operationType=Q -- Query a profile for a list of information associated with a profile including billing data, masked card number (last four digits visible only), groups and account numbers, velocity limits, language, and ID numbers for each of the cards associated with the profile.